ibm-cloud-docs/billing-usage/cc-working-with.md

 * {{site.data.keyword.secrets-manager_short}}                   <!--Secrets Manager-->
 * {{site.data.keyword.compliance_short}}                        <!--Security and Compliance Center-->
 * Security and Compliance Center Workload Protection            <!--Security and Compliance Center Workload Protection-->
+* {{site.data.keyword.tg_short}}                                <!--Transit Gateway-->
 * VMware Solutions                                              <!--VMware Solutions-->
 * {{site.data.keyword.vpn_vpc_short}}                           <!--VPN for VPC-->
 * {{site.data.keyword.virtualmachinesshort}} for Classic        <!--Virtual Servers for Classic-->
 * Virtual Server for VPC                                        <!--Virtual Server for VPC-->

-Because emissions are reported after the close of each billing cycle, data for newly added services and current quarter results take about two months to populate.
-{: note}
+[^tabletext1]: Contains multiple services that are not tracked individually but are combined into one service.
+IBM Cloud Platform includes the following: Command line interface, Billing and usage, Identity and access management, Global catalog, Global search & tagging, Console, Cloud shell, Projects, Paywall, Schematics, and Carbon calculator.

+All service workloads across all sites are metered for electricity consumption or estimations based on hardware profiles.
+Service usage is also tracked by account, location, and over time.
+Data is then processed to produce a standards-based carbon emission estimate for each account per service, per location, and resource group. {{site.data.keyword.cloud_notm}} has a resilient global network of locations to host data center workloads and provides three tiers of regions: multizone regions, single-campus multizone regions, and data centers.
+For more information, see [IBM Cloud global data centers](https://www.ibm.com/cloud/data-centers){: external}.

 The carbon calculator provides a wide range of features to track your carbon emissions:

 * View total emissions by service, resource group, and location.
+* View total emissions for an enterprise account.
 * Filter emissions data by time period, service, or location.
 * Best practices for cloud sustainability.
-* Export data as a CSV file for additional analyses
+* Export data as a CSV file for additional analyses.

-All service workloads across all sites are metered for electricity consumption or estimations based on hardware profiles.
-Service usage is also tracked by account, location, and over time.
-Data is then processed to produce a standards-based carbon emission estimate for each account per service, per location, and resource group.
+* View emissions data by using [the API](/apidocs/carbon-calculator).

 ## Before you begin
 {: #carbon-calc-prereq}